wllynilson/resume/Readme.md

 **Twitter** www.twitter.com/wllynilson

-## Sobre mim
+## About me
-* Estudante e Programador.
-Ajudo desenvolvedores a entregar softwares com melhores prazos.
-No período correto.
+* Student and Developer.
+I help developers deliver software with better deadlines.
+In the correct period.
-* Estudante de **Sistemas de Informação** 6° Período. _Centro Universitário Luterano de Palmas - TO_
+* student of **Information systems** 6° Period. _Centro Universitário Luterano de Palmas - TO_

-## Habilidades
+## Skills

 * Html5
 * CSS3
 * Java
 * C#
 * Python
+* Git
 * Django
 * Angular4
 * Typescript
 * Javascript

-## Experiência Profissional
+## Work Experience

-**Front-end Developer** - Tribunal de Justiça do Estado do Tocantins - Outubro 2016 - Presente
+**Front-end Developer** - Tribunal de Justiça do Estado do Tocantins - October 2016 - April 2018

-> Como parte da equipe principal,  eu sou responsável por desenvolver de forma eficiente, reutilizável e confiável o código front-end da plataforma.
-Projeto em andamento: *Diário de Justiça do Estado do Tocantins* (https://wwa.tjto.jus.br/diario/pesquisa).
-Trabalhando com: C#, HTML5, CSS3, Javascript, Bootstrap, Jquery.
+> As part of the core team, I am responsible for efficiently, reusably, and reliably developing the platform front-end code.
+Project: *Diário de Justiça of the State of Tocantins* (https://wwa.tjto.jus.br/diario/esquisa).
+Working with: C#, HTML5, CSS3, Javascript, Bootstrap, Jquery.